gensort Data Generator

 Standard Documentation

-If the valsort program does not recognize its command line parameters, it prints the following to standard error:
+If the valsort program is invoked with no arguments or does not recognize its command line parameters, it prints the following to standard error:

 -i Use case insensitive ascii comparisons (optional for PennySort).